spotify/scio/site/src/main/paradox/extras/Scio-REPL.md

 def state = result.state
 ```

 Note that now `sc.run()` doesn't block and wait until job completes and gives back control of the REPL right away.
-Use @scaladoc[`ScioExecutionContext`](com.spotify.scio.ScioExecutionContext) to check for progress, results and orchestrate jobs.
+Use @scaladoc[ScioExecutionContext](com.spotify.scio.ScioExecutionContext) to check for progress, results and orchestrate jobs.

 ### Multiple Scio contexts